Desolation Angels (album)

-Desolation Angels is the fifth studio album by English rock supergroup Bad Company, released on March 17, 1979.
+Desolation Angels is the fifth studio album by English rock supergroup Bad Company, released on March 7, 1979.
 Paul Rodgers revealed on In the Studio with Redbeard (which devoted an episode to Desolation Angels) that the album's title came from the 1965 novel of the same name by Jack Kerouac.
-The title was almost used 10 years previous to name the second album from Rodgers' previous band, Free, which in the end was called simply Free.
+The title was almost used 10 years prior to name the second album from Rodgers' previous band, Free, which in the end was called simply Free.